ethyca/fides/docs/fides/docs/language/resources/organization.md

 # Organization

 An Organization represents all or part of an enterprise or company, and establishes the root of your resource hierarchy.
-This means that while you can have more than Organization resource, they can't refer to each other's sub-resources.
+This means that while you can have more than one Organization resource, they can't refer to each other's sub-resources.
 For example, your "American Stores" Organization can't refer to the Policy objects that are defined by your "European Stores" Organization.

+The Organization resource will also contain vital information with regards to compliance reporting in the case of a data map or RoPA (Record of Processing Activities).

-Unless you're creating multiple Organizations (which should be rare), you can ignore the Organization resource.
-While all of your other resources must refer to an Organization (through their `organization_fides_key` properties), Fides creates a default Organization that it uses for all resources that don't otherwise specify an Organization.
+All other resource types must refer to an Organization (through their `organization_fides_key` properties).
+Fides creates a default Organization that it uses for all resources that don't otherwise specify an Organization.
+Unless you're creating multiple Organizations (which should be rare), it is suggested to use the default Organization resource.

-The fides key for the default Organization is `default_organization`
+The fides key for the default Organization is `default_organization`.

 ## Object Structure